spectrochempy/spectrochempy/docs/gettingstarted/install/install_adds.rst

 QT
 --

-IF you like to have the matplotlib qt backend for your plots, you need to install the pyqt library.
+If you like to have the matplotlib qt backend for your plots, you need to install the pyqt library.

 .. sourcecode:: bash